Skip to content

 Cardboard **

 Cardboard is another readily available option for lining the bottom of your compost bins.
 Simply cutting and fitting a piece of cardboard to the bottom of the bin can help prevent compost from sticking while still allowing for adequate airflow.
-Additionally, cardboard will eventually break down along with the compost, adding carbon to the mix.
-Be aware that cardboard will not hold up well in wet conditions and will need to be replaced regularly.

 Plastic liner *

-When choosing a lining for your compost bin, consider what’s practical and going to assist you in contributing to your compost pile regularly.
-And make sure you choose a materials or technique that contributes to a nutrient-rich compost while minimizing waste and environmental impact.
-In our humble opinion, the clear winner is Ecopack compostable bin liners!
+When choosing a lining for your compost bin, consider what’s practical and what will help you contribute to your compost pile regularly.
+Make sure you choose a material or technique that supports nutrient-rich compost while minimising waste and environmental impact.

 Previous article What’s the difference between compostable bags and regular plastic bags?